-Expats working in the Philippines will find themselves in an ethnically diverse and multicultural working environment that has been influenced by Spanish, American, Malay and Chinese cultures and traditions.
-The country has a highly skilled and educated work force, and a thriving economy.
+Expats working in the Philippines will find themselves in an ethnically diverse and multicultural working environment influenced by Spanish, American, Malay and Chinese traditions.
+The country has an emerging economic market with a highly skilled and educated workforce.

-Seen as a gateway to the Southeast Asia region, many multinational corporations have regional head offices in Manila.
-Most of these are based in Makati City, which is the financial and business centre of the Philippines.
-Makati City is also the diplomatic centre of the Philippines.
-As such, it is within this district that many foreigners live and work.
+Seen as a gateway to the Southeast Asia region, Metro Manila is home to many multinational corporations with their regional head offices in Makati.
+Over and above being the financial and business hub of the Philippines, Makati is also the diplomatic centre of the Philippines, and as such, there is a large expat population living and working here.

-The economic boom and presence of international corporations has made the Philippines a popular destination for expats seeking work opportunities abroad.
-The mining, construction and tourism industries offer the most opportunities for expats.
-Many also move to the Philippines to teach a foreign language, while call centres and other business outsourcing units are another booming sector.
+Mining, food processing, construction and tourism industries offer the most opportunities.
+Many expats also relocate to the Philippines to teach a foreign language, while call centres and other business outsourcing units are also booming.

-The working week in the Philippines is from Monday to Friday.
-Office hours are generally 8am to 5pm, with a one-hour lunch break.
-Few offices are open on weekends.
+The working week in the Philippines is from Monday to Friday, with a few offices open on weekends.
+Office hours are 8am to 5pm and there is a one-hour lunch break.

 Are you an expat living in Philippines?